studiographene/terraform-aws-cloudfront-s3-cdn/README_VERSION.md

 > Fix

-Variable `ordered_cache` inputs requirement fixed, earlier all the args were requried while originally some of them are optional.
+Variable `ordered_cache` inputs requirement fixed, earlier all the args were required while originally some of them are optional.
 Now those that are optional have been set optional.

 > Enhance